-How nice that most people who have tried Arepa Salada (Dominican Savory Cornbread) get that same feeling of excitement, discovery, and anticipation that is usually associated with a food that many of us first encountered on road trips.
+I think that most people who try Arepa salada (Dominican savory cornbread) get that same feeling of excitement, discovery, and anticipation that is usually associated with a food that many of us first encounter on road trips.

 Funnily enough, and an example of the way that even between regions there can be different names for foods, or sometimes how we prepare them, the first time I tried it it was under another name: Torta -- or "toita", to tease my Cibaeño friends.

 Arepa salada (Dominican savory cornmeal cake).

 - To obtain the traditional pot-shaped cake, bake it in an enamel cast-iron pot (dutch oven).
 The disadvantage is that you might have a hard time getting it out in one piece.
 If you don't want to take that risk, bake in a nonstick baking pan, the deepest you have.